oracle/graaljs/graal-nodejs/doc/api/vm.md

 [HostResolveImportedModule][] abstract operation in the ECMAScript specification, with a few key differences:

-- The linker function is allowed to be asynchronous while [HostResolveImportedModule][] is synchronous.
+* The linker function is allowed to be asynchronous while [HostResolveImportedModule][] is synchronous.
-- The linker function is executed during linking, a Node.js-specific stage before instantiation, while [HostResolveImportedModule][] is called during instantiation.

-The actual [HostResolveImportedModule][] implementation used during module instantiation is one that returns the modules linked during linking.
+The actual [HostResolveImportedModule][] implementation used during module linking is one that returns the modules linked during linking.
 Since at that point all modules would have been fully linked already, the [HostResolveImportedModule][] implementation is fully synchronous per specification.

-### module.linkingStatus

-* {string}

-The current linking status of `module`.
-It will be one of the following values:

-- `'unlinked'`: `module.link()` has not yet been called.
-- `'linking'`: `module.link()` has been called, but not all Promises returned by the linker function have been resolved yet.
-- `'linked'`: `module.link()` has been called, and all its dependencies have been successfully linked.
-- `'errored'`: `module.link()` has been called, but at least one of its dependencies failed to link, either because the callback returned a `Promise` that is rejected, or because the `Module` the callback returned is invalid.
+Corresponds to the [Link() concrete method][] field of [Source Text Module Record][]s in the ECMAScript specification.

 ### module.namespace

 * {Object}

 The namespace object of the module.
-This is only available after instantiation (`module.instantiate()`) has completed.
+This is only available after linking (`module.link()`) has completed.

 Corresponds to the [GetModuleNamespace][] abstract operation in the ECMAScript specification.